JACマガジン

 Specified Skilled Worker (ii) Specified Skilled Worker (i)

-Qualification Overview For foreigners working in specific industrial fields who require skilled work For foreigners who are engaged in work requiring a considerable degree of knowledge or experience in a specific industrial field
+Qualification Overview For foreigners engaged in skilled and skilled work belonging to the Specified Industry Fields For foreigners engaged in work that requires a considerable degree of knowledge or experience belonging to Specified Industry Fields

 Period of stay 3 years, renewable every year or every 6 months, no cap Renewal every year, six months or four months, up to a total of five years

-Skill Level Check through exams etc. Confirmation by examination, etc. (Foreigners who have successfully completed Technical Intern Training (ii) are exempt from examination, etc.)
+Skill Level Check through exams etc. Confirmed by examination, etc. (Foreigners who have successfully completed the Technical Intern Training (ii) are exempt from examinations, etc.)

-Japanese language proficiency level No need to check through tests etc. Japanese language proficiency necessary for daily life and work will be verified through tests, etc. (Foreigners who have successfully completed Technical Intern Training (ii) will be exempt from tests, etc.)
+Japanese language proficiency level No need to check through tests etc. Confirm the Japanese abilities necessary for life and work through examinations, etc. (foreigners who have completed the Technical Intern Training (ii) well are exempt from examinations, etc.)

 Bringing family members along Possible if certain conditions are met (spouse, children) Basically not acceptable